• Welcome To Texas Travel Talk – About Us

 11. Pedernales Falls State Park

-Only a short drive from Dripping Springs is the Pedernales Falls State Park.
+Only a short drive from Dripping Springs to Johnson City is Pedernales Falls State Park.
 It’s gorgeous, and the water was surreal.
 Admission is $6 unless you have a Texas State Park Pass.
 Swimming is allowed, but not at the falls.
 I highly recommend going, especially if you have kids.

 Where To Stay In Dripping Springs